drentsoft/WDM_git_tutorial/README.md

 # WDM_git_tutorial
-A _porject_ to teach the basics of git collaboration on an open source project.
+A _project_ to teach the basics of git collaboration on an open source project.

 This tutorial will be based on _cats_ web based tutorials such as the Godot Engine contributors documentation and the _Geetnoob_ hello world tutorial.